Is the AI Automation Agency Hub Worth It? (2026 Look)

 AI Automation Agency Hub

-Liam Ottley's free Skool community teaching the “AI automation agency” model, building automations with tools like n8n, Make.com and Voiceflow and selling them to businesses.
-One of the largest communities on Skool, with a deep free course library and weekly live Q&As.
+Liam Ottley's free Skool community teaching the "AI automation agency" model, building automations with tools like n8n, Make.com and Voiceflow and selling them to businesses.
+One of the largest communities on Skool (≈328k members), with a deep free course library and weekly live Q&As.
+Best for beginners exploring the AAA path for free; skip it if you dislike upsell-driven communities.

 AI Automation Society

-Nate Herk's community for building AI automations with n8n and, increasingly, Claude Code.
-The free tier offers 100+ importable n8n templates, drop-in Claude Code skills and a 7-day build challenge; a paid “Plus” tier adds courses, an n8n masterclass, weekly live calls and tech support.
+Nate Herk's community for building AI automations with n8n and, increasingly, Claude Code, calling itself the largest global AI automation community (≈420k members).
+The free tier offers 100+ importable n8n templates, drop-in Claude Code skills, a 7-day build challenge with a certification, and full GitHub repos to clone; a paid "Plus" tier adds courses, an n8n masterclass, weekly live calls and tech support.
+Best for hands-on n8n/Claude Code builders; skip it if you use neither tool.

 Frequently asked questions